 After each rabbit was categorized, the ocular irritancy potential of the substance was determined.
 As shown in Table 4-4, substance classification depended on the proportion of rabbits that produced the same response.
 As noted above, if a substance was tested in more than three rabbits, decision criteria were expanded.
-Generally, the proportionality needed for classification was maintained (e.g., one out of three or two out of six rabbits were required for classification for most categories).
+Generally, the proportionality needed for classification was maintained (e.g., 1 out of 3 or 2 out 6 rabbits were required for classification for most categories).
 However, in some cases, additional classification rules were necessary to include the available data.
 These additional rules are distinguished by italicized text in Table 4-4.